durban/choam/README.md

 - Multiple `Rxn`s can be composed (by using various combinators), and the resulting `Rxn` will *update all affected memory locations atomically*.
   - For example, if `y` is also a `Ref[Int]`, then `x.update(_ + 1) *> y.update(_ + 1)`
-    will increment both of them atomically.
+    will increment both of them *atomically*.

 ## Modules